mcuringa/think-js/conditionals.md

     65-69     D
     <65       F

-7. Write a function ``isRightAngled`` which, given the length of three sides of a triangle, will determine whether the triangle is right-angled.
+7. (hard bonus) Write a function ``isRightAngled`` which, given the length of three sides of a triangle, will determine whether the triangle is right-angled.
 Assume that the third argument to the function is always the longest side.
 It will return ``true`` if the triangle  is right-angled, or ``false`` otherwise.<br>
    Hint: Floating point arithmetic is not always exactly accurate, so it is not safe to test floating point numbers for equality.
    If a good programmer wants to know whether
    ``x`` is equal or close enough to ``y``, they would probably code it up as:<br>

      ~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.javascript}
      if (Math.abs(x-y) < 0.000001) {